10 Best Plants for Goldfish Tanks

 Source

-Water Sprite is a good option if you want a fast-growing plant.
-It can be planted or floated, but floating is usually safer in a goldfish tank.
+Water Sprite is a fast-growing plant that can be floated or planted.
+In goldfish tanks, floating is usually the safer choice.

-Tip: If goldfish keep eating the lower leaves, let it float near the surface.
+If your goldfish keep eating the lower leaves, let the plant float near the surface instead of planting it in the substrate.

 9. Cryptocoryne Wendtii